 Period of Stay: One of the key documents that must be submitted along with the application is the pay slip for six consecutive months of your employment in Singapore.
 Thus technically you must have been employed in Singapore for a minimum of six months consecutively, in order to fulfill this requirement.
 However, it is generally considered too early to apply for PR and the probability of rejection remains high.
-Therefore not recommended.
-Your employer’s testimony also plays a role in the application, not many employers will be willing to endorse you when you have worked only for a short period with them.
-The longer your period of stay in Singapore better is your chances of approval.
+Therefore, this is not recommended.
+Your employer’s testimony also plays a role in the application; not many employers will be willing to endorse you when you have worked only for a short period of time with them.
+The longer your period of stay in Singapore, the better your chances of approval.

 Salary: Although there is no qualifying salary that has been expressly stated, you must draw a salary that is adequate to maintain yourself and your family well in Singapore.
 Your salary and overall financial status must be substantial to meet the cost of living in Singapore and provide comfortable living standards to your family.

-Family Ties: Having family ties in Singapore reflects well on the applicant since their propensity to remain and positively contribute to the country is high.
+Family Ties: Having family ties in Singapore reflects well on the applicant since their propensity to stay on and positively contribute to the country is high.
 They may eventually apply to become citizens as well.
 Therefore having family ties in the country is a strong supporting factor.

 Fill in the application, providing accurate details and where appropriate provide additional details.
 For example, instead of merely stating the job title, additionally also indicate your key responsibility.
 For employment and education provide details in reverse chronological order, that is, starting from the latest progress to your earliest.
 If you are not able to support any of your claims such as education or employment then avoid mentioning them in the application.
 The application has an Annex section that must be filled up and endorsed by your employer.
 This is to confirm your period of employment, your salary and position with the employer.

-Submitting the Application: The completed application form including the section containing the employer endorsement along with copies of the supporting document must be submitted on the date of the PR interview.
-The officer will check if you have completed the application and have attached all requisite supporting document copies.
+Submitting the Application: The completed PR application form including the section containing the employer endorsement along with copies of the supporting documents must be submitted on the date of the PR interview.
+The officer will check if you have completed the application and have attached all required supporting document copies.
 The copies of the documents will also be checked against the originals.
-You will be issued an acknowledgement upon successfully submission.
+You will be issued an acknowledgment upon successful submission.